Poundage

-In English law, poundage was an ad valorem (in proportion to value) customs duty imposed on imports and exports at the rate of 1 shilling for every pound (of weight) of goods imported or exported.
+In English law, poundage was an ad valorem customs duty imposed on imports and exports at the rate of 1 shilling for every pound (of weight) of goods imported or exported.

 Poundage was implemented in order to keep a strong naval force that would protect the Kingdom of England.
 The custom duty would allow the Monarch of the Kingdom to collect money that would then be spent to develop and maintain the naval force that protects the Kingdom.

 Poundage was closely associated with tonnage, or tunnage, which was a duty on every tun of wine imported.

 Poundage in English history

 The levy was introduced in 1347 under Edward III of England and was then granted by the Parliament in 1373.
 It continued for many years at the same rate until after the Restoration (in 1660, when the English, Scottish and Irish monarchies were all restored under King Charles II) from when Parliament set the rates according to current needs.

 Moreover, Parliament voted in 1414, under Henri V of England, the right for life for every successive monarch to benefit of a royal collection on the ton and pound on imports.